TajaKuzman/Achademio/README.md

-# Achademio - an AI-based assistant for writing research papers
+# Achademio - an AI-based assistant for improving your research papers

 ![](figures/main-example.png)

 An AI assistant, based on the GPT-3.5 model by OpenAI, that will improve your efficienty in writing research papers.
 It can:
 - rewrite your text in academic style (default option, click `CTRL+Enter` to run it)
-- write a paragraph in academic style from your bullet point list (runs automatically, once you select this option from the drop-down menu)
+- write a paragraph in academic style from your bullet point list (runs automatically once you select this option from the drop-down menu)
-- proofread your text and higlight the errors (runs automatically, once you select this option from the drop-down menu)
+- proofread your text and highlight the errors (runs automatically once you select this option from the drop-down menu)

+The model has a limitation of how many words it can process at once.
+Therefore, it is advisable to input shorter text sequences at a time to optimize its performance.

 Let me know if you would like to have any other functionalities!